Blade1802/MusicVisuals/README.md

 - Creating the octopus effect using circles for LUYU.java.
 - For oscilloscope.java create two distinct lines which responds to every bit and amplitude of the song in their own nature in addition to creation of two concentric circles that change their radii on the amplitude and frequency as well.
 - Strings vibrating with the music, in every effect there is unique motion and transition.
 - Our song is from the Assassins Creed Video games.
 So, we wanted to add blur background images after spending some time on implementing that part we observe that background images is not looking good with our every effect, So we did not use background images for our Project.
-It was a very good and new thing we learn after doing it. - Our images are saved in Data folder.
+It was a very good and new thing we learn after doing it.
+Our images are saved in Data folder.
 Please checkout some cool images for assassins creed.

 # Emphasis
 Our motto for this project was to create something unique as a result we decided to develop the visualisation and transition on beats instead of creating the sketch and adding the music just as aa background.
 The color and effect changes on beats in addition to vibrant color patterns.
 We had an idea of transition effect that will change with every bit.
 Everytime when beats drops and then it goes up, we see a new effect in that effect, with a differnt color.

+# Project management
+- We all work 20 hours a week hence it was a bit difficult to get together at the same time hence we devoted the weekend nights for OOP project.
+Ideally we finished the project in 3 study sessions streteched for 10 hours each till 6:00 or 7:00 am.
+- We are thankful to ONENOTE where we were able to share and edit the same idea board.
+- During the weekdays we did the research and posted each other updated via Discord.

 ##### This is code: